Name Of Policy

 This policy will be reviewed annually or earlier if necessary, or if there is a major change in relevant legislation or guidance

 ‘Somebody may abuse or neglect a pupil by inflicting harm, or by knowingly not preventing harm.
 Pupils may be abused in a family, an institutional setting, or more rarely, by a stranger.
 Most young people who are abused know their abuser’

 A2.1 Emotional Abuse

-The persistent emotional ill treatment of a student such as to cause severe and persistent adverse effects on the student’s emotional development.
-It may involve conveying to the student that they are worthless or unloved, inadequate; or valued only insofar as they meet the needs of another person.
-It may feature age or developmentally inappropriate expectations being imposed on the student.
-It may involve causing the student to feel frightened or in danger or the exploitation or corruption of the student.
+The persistent emotional ill treatment of a pupil such as to cause severe and persistent adverse effects on the pupil’s emotional development.
+It may involve conveying to the pupil that they are worthless or unloved, inadequate; or valued only insofar as they meet the needs of another person.
+It may feature age or developmentally inappropriate expectations being imposed on the pupil.
+It may involve causing the pupil to feel frightened or in danger or the exploitation or corruption of the pupil.
 Some level of emotional abuse is involved in all types of ill treatment, although it may occur alone.

 Possible Signs of Emotional Abuse